 - Open your Excel workbook and select the table or chart you want to export

-- Once the link has been created, remember to save both the PowerPoint and Excel fils to ensure the link remains intact.
+- Once the link has been created, remember to save both the PowerPoint and Excel files to ensure the link remains intact.

 Your items are linked across as dynamic images.
-This helps to ensure that the file size remains light, whilst still preserving the quality of your source data.
+This helps ensure that the file size remains light while preserving the quality of your source data.
 You can reposition the image into the correct location on your slide or page.